Many Big Rocks picnic area (Karnu Yalpa)

 - Please note

-- This is a remote picnic area, with no toilet or water facilities, please make sure you arrive well prepared.
+- This is a remote picnic area with no water facilities, please arrive well prepared.

 - It's a good idea to pick up maps and brochures from the NPWS Bourke office or Bourke Visitor Information Centre.
 You may want to bring a topographic map, compass or GPS.